SuboptimalEng/cpp-tutorials/README.md

 This repo contains the code for my C++ tutorials on YouTube.
-Since C++ is a huge language, I plan to use Bjarne Stoustrup's [4th edition exercises PDF](https://www.stroustrup.com/4thExercises.pdf) as a rough guide for my study plan (and video).
+Since C++ is a huge language, I plan to use Bjarne Stoustrup's [4th edition exercises PDF](https://www.stroustrup.com/4thExercises.pdf) as a rough guide for my study plan (and videos).
 However, I don't plan to follow it to the letter.
 I will likely deviate from it often and go over topics that I find interesting as I learn them.